Stories are vital to every part of Scotland. Our stories reflect who we are and shape how others see us.

 Year of Stories 2022 events

 The delivery of an exciting programme of special events is an important part of each Themed Year.
 The Year of Stories Open Events programme aims to capture the imagination and help us to tell and to celebrate Scotland’s wealth of unique stories.
-It is due to be announced in December 2021.

 The Year of Stories 2022 Partner Events Programme is open for applications.
 This is a free, non-funded opportunity to align your event with the theme and benefit from potential inclusion in our promotional activity.